 - Use the same spelling of your name as on your Health Card - When entering your Health Card number, only include numbers.
-Do not include the 2-letter version code. - You may be seen by another provider if your primary care provider is not in that day - Do not book well-baby visits or physicals online.
+Do not include the 2-letter version code. - Do not book well-baby visits or physicals online, call the clinic at 416-603-5888 to book these appointments.